ECO Tedako CDC

 - Metal drinking cups to reduce the use of plastics (2018)

 - Classroom and office recycling to teach the importance of recycling: Recycling is something we talk about with children often, and we make great efforts to give the children some hands-on experience with Recycling.
 The children collect empty milk cartons after snack for all classes and will also bring the milk cartons to local grocery stores with their parents for recycling.
+We work with OIST CPR section to take outdated posters to use for CDC art projects.

 - Skylights included in the building architecture to save electricity